zenoran/vtoober/src/open_llm_vtuber/mcpp/readme.md

+## ➕ About "Plus"

+As some LLMs' API support `tools` parameter, we decided to integrate the `Tool Use` feature into the MCP implemention.
+Don't be worried, we didn't make any modifications to the Protocol itself, just stitched two features together.

 ## 📁 File Structure

-- `mcp/` - The main folder of MCP module.
+- `mcpp/` - The main folder of MCP Plus module.
     - `configs/` - Configuration files.
         - `mcp_servers.json` - Config file for MCP.
         - `servers_prompt.json` - MCP servers' prompts, will pass to LLMs.
     - `servers/` - Custom MCP servers should be stored here (or may change it at 'mcp_servers.json').
         - `example.py` - Basic python MCP server example, contains a tool named `calculate_bmi`.
+    - `utils/` - Some useful generic functions.
+        - `path.py` - Now contains a common file validation logic.
     - `client.py` - The MCP client implemention.
+    - `json_detector.py` - Used to detect JSON objects from text.
     - `prompt_constructor` - MCP server/tool prompts constructor.
     - `readme.md` - You are reading it.
     - `readme.zh.md` - The Chinese version of readme file.
     - `server_manager.py` - The MCP servers manager.
+    - `types.py` - Standard data structures.